Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 <a id="visual-inspection"></a>

 Our data analysis begins with visual inspection.
-We load the ECoG data into Python and plot them by issuing the following commands:
+To start, let's load the data into Python for inspection:

 ```{code-cell} ipython3
 # Prepare the modules and plot settings